magacula/responsive-frontend-scroll-site/README.md

-A basic responsive site incorporating JavaScript smooth scroll created with HTML, CSS / SASS, and JavaScript.
+A basic responsive website incorporating JavaScript smooth scroll and a highlight menu effect.
+Created with HTML, CSS / SASS, and JavaScript.